 The NIMS and the NRF are two fundamental documents, which form the basis of a comprehensive, integrated approach to domestic incident management.
 The use of NIMS and NRF is mandated by both law and Presidential policy for all domestic responses.
 These key documents assign roles and responsibilities and guide interagency response coordination and operations.
-In addition to NIMS and NRF, there are other documents that may guide responses to specific types of incidents, such as EPA Region 5"s ACP and Region 5"s RCP.
+In addition to NIMS and NRF, there are other documents that may guide responses to specific types of incidents.
 The CONTINGENCY PREPAREDNESS PLANNING MANUAL, VOLUME 4: INCIDENT MANAGEMENT AND CRISIS RESPONSE, COMDTINST M3010.24 describes the USCG connectivity to NIMS and the NRF.
 It mandates specific preparedness and response management activities within the USCG to ensure connectivity with all levels of interagency governance during disaster preparedness and response activities.